tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 - Interfaces can include a private method, e.g. `interface { private() }`, to make them unimplementable by external packages and thus allow us to add new methods to the interface without breaking other programs.
 Of course, this can't be used for interfaces that should be implementable externally.

 - We can use [interface upgrades](https://avtok.com/2014/11/05/interface-upgrades.html) to allow implementers of an existing interface to also implement a new interface, as long as the old interface can still be used - e.g. the new interface `BetterReader` may have a method `ReadBetter()`, and a function that takes a `Reader` interface as an input can check if the implementer also implements `BetterReader` and in that case call `ReadBetter()` instead of `Read()`.

-- Structs can include a hidden field of an incomparable type, e.g. `struct { _ [0]func() }`, to prevent external programs from comparing the struct, thus allowing us to add new fields of an incomparable type (slice, map, func, or struct containing these).

 ## Status